 For XSum, where reference summaries are more complex than the ground truth answers in SQuAD/CoQA, we bypassed Rouge-L filtering and relied solely on GPT-4o for annotation.

-Detailed statistics for each dataset can be seen in Table \ref{tab:datasets_statistics}.
-The number of samples in the datasets varies across models, as we tried to maintain a balance of hallucinated and grounded responses, ensure sample cleanness, and minimize mislabeling.
+Detailed statistics for each dataset are shown in Table \ref{tab:datasets_statistics}.
+The number of samples in the datasets varies across models, as we sought to maintain a balance between hallucinated and grounded responses, ensure sample cleanliness, and minimize mislabeling.
 The procedure outlined above selects a different number of objects in a sample depending on the quality of the model's responses.
-Additionally, we provide the statistics regarding the response length distribution for each of the datasets we gathered (Figure~\ref{fig:stats}).
+Additionally, we provide statistics on the response length distribution for each dataset we collected (Figure~\ref{fig:stats}).

-\section{Implementation details}
+\section{Implementation Details}

 In this section, we describe the key implementation choices.

 \begin{itemize}

 \item For EigenScore, we used the last token representation to embed sentences, as suggested in~\cite{chen2024inside}.
 We took outputs from the 16th layer, since middle layers were shown to contain the most factual information~\cite{sky2024androids, azaria-mitchell-2023-internal}.